 Train traffic through Carlsbad is expected to double by 2035.
+To accommodate the increase, the San Diego Association of Governments is planning to build a second set of train tracks along the San Diego segment of the rail corridor, from the Orange County line to Downtown San Diego.
+To date, two-thirds of this segment has been double tracked.
 Since the railroad crosses through two of Carlsbad’s oldest neighborhoods, the Village and Barrio, the planned expansion of a second set of railroad tracks poses unique challenges to the city.

 In Carlsbad, the railroad tracks are mostly at the same level as the street.
 When a train comes through, safety gates come down and drivers, pedestrians and bicyclists must stop and wait.
 With an expected 100 trains coming through Carlsbad by 2035, double the amount that currently passes through, the city is exploring ways to address safety, traffic and environmental concerns.

 Lowering the railroad tracks below street level in a trench through the Village and Barrio would separate train traffic from street traffic.
 Trenching the double railroad tracks would create an overpass for drivers, bicyclists and pedestrians over the tracks.

 The City of Carlsbad, San Diego Association of Governments and North County Transit District held a public input workshop on Nov.
 20, 2019 at the Harding Community Center to inform the community about the potential project and to seek input about the two proposed alternatives, the short trench and long trench options.

 In addition, an online public input surveywas available through Dec.
 13, 2019 and the project team met with a variety of community groups including the Carlsbad Chamber of Commerce, Army and Navy Academy, Carlsbad Village Association and Friends of the Barrio.
 The public input report is included in the Final Alternatives Analysis Report (starting on page 640).